TREYCSE/NumPy_Algorithms/README.md

 # Numpy!

-#### Numpy is a library in Python that is primarily used by Data Scientists and Machine Learning Professionals
+#### Numpy is a package in Python that is primarily used by Data Scientists and Machine Learning Professionals for Scientific Computing

 #### Tools: Numpy, matplotlib

-#### Machine Learning Algorithms are equations that we code in Python that allow the Machine to not only make direct commands, but to learn from the information and predict new values; Hince, Artificial Intelligence
 #### Machine Learning Algorithms can either be Supervised (Linear Regression or Classification) or Unsupervised

 ### These are Examples below of how Linear Regression and Classification in Supervised Learning Works!